-I think that strikes me the most about the Swiss wine region of Geneva is the contrast between the rural and urban.
-Just a few miles from one of the more pristine cities in the world lies acres of grapevines beset beneath rolling hills and quiet winds.
+I think what strikes me the most about the Swiss wine region of Geneva is the contrast between the rural and the urban.
+Just a few miles from one of the more pristine cities in the world are acres of grapevines beset beneath rolling hills and quiet winds.
 Within the Geneva countryside also resides one of Switzerland’s largest wine-producing villages, Satigny.

-There are a number of ways to explore the Geneva countryside, and both the right and left banks of the Rhone river offer wine enthusiasts and professionals an opportunity to taste different terroir.
+There are a number of ways to explore the Geneva countryside, and both the right and left banks of the Rhône river offer wine enthusiasts and professionals an opportunity to taste different terroirs.
 You’ll have three somewhat clear-cut regions to explore.
-One of them is the Rive Droit — considered the “right bank” or Western side of Lake Geneva and encompasses the village of Satigny.
-Entre Arve et Lac — otherwise known as the “left bank” of the lake, lies East and between the Arve river.
-Lastly, Entre Arve et Rhone – encompasses a relatively small portion of land that is wedged between both the Rhone and Arve Rivers.
+One of them is the Rive Droit — considered the “right bank” or western side of Lake Geneva and encompasses the village of Satigny.
+Entre Arve et Lac — otherwise known as the “left bank” of the lake, is east and between the Arve river.
+Lastly, Entre Arve et Rhone – encompasses a relatively small portion of land that is wedged between both the Rhône and Arve Rivers.

 Worth noting here is that the canton of Geneva should not be confused with the northern shoreline of Lake Geneva, which is typically analogous to the canton of Vaud (Lavaux, in particular).